konfuzio-ai/konfuzio-sdk/docs/web/billing/index.md

 # Overview

-The pricing of Konfuzio is based on the number of pages a user processes.
-This pricing is enforced by configuring Konfuzio Server as 'billing station' and connecting it to [Fakturia](https://www.fakturia.de/).
+The pricing of Konfuzio is based on the number of Pages a user assigned to one Contract processes. a user processes.
+This pricing is enforced by configuring Konfuzio Server as 'Contract Center'(https://it.vertragscenter.com/).
 ```mermaid
 graph LR
 subgraph On-Premise